artsy/artsy.github.io/_posts/2018-08-21-OSS-by-Default-Docs.markdown

 - 🔒 `artsy/potential` - Support docs, and private documentation
 - [`artsy/README`][a_rm] - Documentation Hub, split into sections

-When potential was created, it was first created as an open repo with the focus of on-boarding information.
+When we created potential, it started as an open repo with the focus of on-boarding information.
 Over time it's scope grew to cover more general team, repo and setup documentation.
 We ended up debating whether it should be a private repo instead though.

 The key arguments for closing it were:

 - There are sensitive things we want to document
-- We might want to document things that live in a private repo
+- We can to write about info which lives in other private repos with full context
 - By making potential private we could have one, authoritative source of truth for Artsy engineering newcomers

 These are all great, reasonable arguments and so we made the repo private - but with hindsight, closing the repo split contributors to our documentation.
 For example, the mobile team split moved their documentation into separate repo the week potential was made private.
 The web team used the blog, or kept notes in a per-project basis.
-Culturally, our main documentation repo was considered the domain of our platform team.
+Culturally, potential was considered the domain of our platform team.
 The platform team had the most cross-cutting concerns, and were also the team with the strongest need for documenting private information like domain models, outages, system failures, server access details and contact details.

 By 2016, we had successfully [de-silo'd][desilo] mobile engineering at Artsy via React Native, so the mobile team wasn't a centralized team with resources anymore.
-This meant that new docs shouldn't really live inside that the artsy/mobile repo.
+This meant that new docs shouldn't really live inside the artsy/mobile repo.
 The front-end teams had been using the blog posts and public gists to keep track of documentation, which isn't really a good pattern.
 GitHub gists get lost, and blog posts aren't living documents.